Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 .. figure:: ../images/tcp_term_nic.png
         :align: center
+        :width: 400

 As shown, the Device Under Test (DUT) should have at least one NIC connected to the client machine.
-The DUT run iperf3 server and the client machine run iperf3 client.
+The DUT run iperf3 in server mode and the client machine run iperf3 in client mode.

 VPP Stack
 ^^^^^^^^^